 - Tell your doctor or dentist that you take temsirolimus before you receive any medical or dental care, emergency care, or surgery.

 - Contact your doctor if you have a wound that does not heal properly while you are using temsirolimus.

 - Temsirolimus may lower the ability of your body to fight infection.
+Some people who used temsirolimus have had deadly infections.
+The risk of infection may be increased if you take medicines that weaken the immune system (eg, certain doses of corticosteroids, such as prednisone).
 Avoid contact with people who have colds or infections.
 Tell your doctor if you notice signs of infection like fever, sore throat, rash, or chills.

 - Do not receive a live vaccine (eg, measles, mumps) while you are taking temsirolimus.
 Avoid close contact with anyone who has recently received a live vaccine.
 Talk with your doctor before you receive any vaccine.

 - Temsirolimus may raise your blood sugar.
 High blood sugar may make you feel confused, drowsy, or thirsty.
 It can also make you flush, breathe faster, or have a fruit-like breath odor.
 If these symptoms occur, tell your doctor right away.